foobarops/gitlab-proxy/README.md

 # Gitlab Proxy
 This project is a simple proxy for Gitlab API.
 It is a Spring Boot application that forwards requests to Gitlab API and returns the response to the client.
-The main goal of this project  is to be a starting point for other projects that need to use Gitlab API.
-The proxy can be used to hide the complexity of Gitlab API, to add features like caching, rate limiting, etc. See the section [Further improvements](#further-improvements) for more details.
+The main goal of this project is to provide quick responses to the client by caching the responses from Gitlab API.
+The proxy can also be used to add more features like rate limiting, security, monitoring, etc.
+It is a also a simple project that can be used as a starting point to build more complex projects.
+See the section [Further improvements](#further-improvements) for more details.

 # Table of Contents
 - [Gitlab Proxy](#gitlab-proxy)